-28 Technology
+Technology

-Chairperson - Mr. William Cretaro
+Chairperson - Mrs. Jennifer Smith

-Design and Drawing for Production (0930): This course will encourage problem-solving using graphic language.
+Design and Drawing for Production (0930): This course will encourage problemsolving using graphic language.
 Students will be instructed in the graphic process after which they will be given design problems and will present a solution through critical thinking, creative problem solving and the decision-making processes.
 The solutions will be presented as a working drawing on paper.
 Some computer-aided drafting will be utilized.
+Students can earn a college credit through Onondaga Community College for Technical Drawing Interpretation, which is part of their Micron studies.
 This course can be submitted for the one unit of Art/Music graduation requirement.
-There is no prerequisite, but Technical Drawing is recommended.
-(1.0 unit)
+(1.0 unit) Construction Systems (0960): A one semester course in which students will receive training in the basis of the construction industry.
+They will learn machine and tool safety as well as all facets in the building trade.
+Students will learn how to enter the workforce, build a foundation, frame walls, roofs and install windows and doors.
+The students will also be introduced to Green Building basics.
+The course will take place in the new STEAM center and outside working on hands-on projects. (.50 credit).